2ndSightLab/ai-tracker/fixed.md

 6/4/2026 2:27 Let's go.
 Unlocking and logging in.

+🟢 Verify is running when nothing has changed.
+And now the model is trying to add a zillion more lines of code with a new variable.
+It can't figure out what it doesn't need a ew variable.
+There's an existing varaible other steps aren't using and it's set to "" at teh begining of each step.
+So if you try to use "" to eval that nothing was changed verfiy will skip for all those other steps.
+To skip verify just chagne that existing variable to 0 if teh step was skipped.
+The other steps will see "" and continue to verify but if it's 0 verify is skipped.
+The model can't figure that out.
+It want's to create new stking variables for everything which is why the code is litterled with 15 million extral lines it does not need.
+I exaggerate for emphsis.
+Only slighly exaggerated.
+Argh.

+🟢 Found yet another inconsistent menu.

 🟢 Keep getting asked for verification code over and over in lambda vpc config step.
 Once again the project tries to get me to change the role assumption code which has been workign for months.
 Move your security code to a separate project.
 The problem had nothing to do with the other project. the reason i was seeing the request multple times is because the code failed to say what resource it was deploying before it did each one.
 Which is in the requirements.

 🟢 If a concurrency error occurs don't keep trying to deploy in that acocunt.
 Show the comand to run then skip to the next account after the user chooses to continue.